collinxsmith1/IntroBot/README.md

 source env/bin/activate

 pip install -r requirements.txt

+## Suggestions

+Configure a .gitignore for the created virtualenv folder

 ## Configure introbot.py for your discord servers
 v_ids should be list of voice channel IDs that you want intros enabled in